DavidLichtenberger/reaper-csurf-us2400/readme.md

 * Cockos Reaper min. v4.57 (get it [here](http://www.reaper.fm/download.php "Download Reaper"))
 * SWS Extension min. v2.4.0 (get it [here](http://www.standingwaterstudios.com/ "Standing Water Studios"))
-* Python for the ReaScripts (choose and download the appropriate version for your machine [here](http://www.python.org/getit/ "Download Python"))
+* To run ReaScripts, Python has to be installed on your machine, read more about it [here](http://www.reaper.fm/sdk/reascript/reascript.php "Reaper: ReaScript info").
+Choose and download the appropriate version for your machine [here](http://www.python.org/getit/ "Download Python")
+* The US-2400 has to be in Native Mode, which AFAIK is a novelty of firmware 1.31, so you might have to update it.
+To activate Native Mode put the US-2400 to standby (so that the Power button ‘breathes’), then keep Master Sel + Chan pushed while turning it back on – if you have the right firmware and Native Mode is active Chan should blink three times.
+(To put it back in the MCU emulation mode do the same with Master Sel + Aux 5)

 ## Install

-*   To run ReaScripts, Python has to be installed on your machine, read more about it [here](http://www.reaper.fm/sdk/reascript/reascript.php "Reaper: ReaScript info").

 *   If you’ve never heard of GitHub – the ‘Download ZIP’-Button should be somewhere on the right, use it to download the files, extract them and proceed as follows: